pnp/cli-microsoft365/docs/docs/cmd/planner/task/task-get.md

 : (deprecated.
 Use `id` instead) ID of the task.

 `--bucketId [bucketId]`
-: Bucket ID to which the task belongs.
+: ID of the bucket to which the task belongs.
 Specify `bucketId` or `bucketName` when using `title`.

 `--bucketName [bucketName]`
-: Bucket Name to which the task belongs.
+: Name of the bucket to which the task belongs.
 Specify `bucketId` or `bucketName` when using `title`.

 `--planId [planId]`
-: Plan ID to which the task belongs.
-Specify `planId` or `planName` when using `bucketName`.
+: ID of the plan to which the task belongs.
+Specify `planId` or `planTitle` when using `bucketName`.

+`--planTitle [planTitle]`
+: Title of the plan to which the task belongs.
+Specify `planId` or `planTitle` when using `bucketName`.

 `--planName [planName]`
-: Plan Name to which the task belongs.
-Specify `planId` or `planName` when using `bucketName`.
+: (deprecated.
+Use `planTitle` instead) Title of the plan to which the bucket belongs.

 `--ownerGroupId [ownerGroupId]`
 : ID of the group to which the plan belongs.
-Specify `ownerGroupId` or `ownerGroupName` when using `planName`.
+Specify `ownerGroupId` or `ownerGroupName` when using `planTitle`.

 `--ownerGroupName [ownerGroupName]`
 : Name of the group to which the plan belongs.
-Specify `ownerGroupId` or `ownerGroupName` when using `planName`.
+Specify `ownerGroupId` or `ownerGroupName` when using `planTitle`.

 --8<-- "docs/cmd/_global.md"